sameerd/LubbeLab/projects/family/notes/family_analysis.md

 ```

 #### Filtering steps
-We filter these variants to look for causal variants in the exonic, splicing and some regulartory regions. \[[Filter python script](./scripts/filter_annovar_output.py)\]
+We filter these variants to look for causal variants in the exonic, splicing and some regulatory regions. \[[Filter python script](../scripts/filter_annovar_output.py)\]

 1. **Filter** annotated variants by matching the *all* of following four main rules
     1. MAF < 0.05